StarRocks/starrocks/docs/en/sql-reference/sql-functions/Window_function.md

 +------+-------+---------+-------+---------------------+
 ```

-- For the first row `1`, the NULL group has only one row, and only this row is equal to 90.
-The cumulative distribution is 100%。
+- For `cume_dist` in the first row, the NULL group has only one row, and only this row is equal to 90.
+The cumulative distribution is 1。
-- For the first row `0.2`, the `english` group has five rows, and only this row (NULL) itself is equal to NULL.
-The cumulative distribution is 20%.
+- For `cume_dist` in the second row, the `english` group has five rows, and only this row (NULL) itself is equal to NULL.
+The cumulative distribution is 0.2.
-- For the second row`0.4`, the `english` group has five rows, and two rows (85 and NULL) are less than or equal to 85.
-The cumulative distribution is 40%.
+- For `cume_dist` in the third row, the `english` group has five rows, and two rows (85 and NULL) are less than or equal to 85.
+The cumulative distribution is 0.4.

 ### DENSE_RANK()